MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/gets-s-getws-s.md

 The **`gets_s`** function reads a line from the standard input stream **`stdin`** and stores it in *`buffer`*.
 The line consists of all characters up to and including the first newline character ('`\n`'). **`gets_s`** then replaces the newline character with a null character ('`\0`') before returning the line.
 In contrast, the **`fgets_s`** function retains the newline character.

-If the first character read is the end-of-file character, a null character is stored at the beginning of *`buffer`* and `NULL` is returned.
+If the first character read is the end-of-file character, a null character is stored at the beginning of *`buffer`*, and `NULL` is returned.

 **`_getws_s`** is a wide-character version of **`gets_s`**; its argument and return value are wide-character strings.